roderickmackenzie/h14pod/CW/project planning/task.md

 4.What should be in your project plan?
 ======================================
  - The project title, your name, studentID and the name of your supervisor.
 Note: You should not have a title page, this is a waste of paper, just incorporate this information into the first page of your document.
-[Although the mark scheme asks for a cover page it is out dated and no cover page is needed, also do not include a table of content.
-Your report should start with a title on the top of page 1, your name, your student ID, and e-mail.
-Then just start with the abstract.]

  - A summary of your project and the project plan.